ducks/ducks.github.io/posts/auto-testing-and-coverage-in-node-with-mocha-istanbul-travis-coveralls-yarn.md

   - yarn run overalls
 ```

-This is saying to install yarn before we install any dependencies, then use
+This is saying to install yarn before we install any dependencies.
+Use
-yarn to install those dependencies, after that we run our tests, and only
+yarn to install those dependencies.
+After we run our tests, and only
-after the build is successful do we send our test coverage report to
+after the build is successful, do we send our test coverage report to
 Coveralls.io.

 ## Conclusion